codejsha/algorithm-examples/README.md

 - Discrete Mathematics and Its Applications, 8th Edition, by Kenneth H. Rosen
 - Cracking the Coding Interview, 6th Edition, by Gayle Laakmann McDowell
 - Elements of Programming Interviews, 2nd Edition, by Adnan Aziz, Tsung-Hsien Lee and Amit Prakash
+- Classic Computer Science Problems in Python, by David Kopec

 [:arrow_up_small: back to toc](#table-of-contents)